GameTec-live/ChameleonUltraGUI/docs/README.md

 ## Translations

-To translate the app to your language, go our Crowdin project: [Chameleon Ultra GUI](https://crowdin.com/project/chameleon-ultra-gui), join it and start translating.
+To translate the app to your language, go our Crowdin project: [Chameleon Ultra GUI](https://translate.chameleonultragui.dev), join it and start translating.

 Do not contribute files to `chameleonultragui/lib/l10n/app_*.arb` as they will be automatically deleted.
 All translations should be added only to Crowdin.
 If your language is missing, you can create issue and ask to enable it.

 "**Chameleon Ultra GUI**", "**Chameleon**" and other trademarks should not be translated.

 Languages that are at least **70%** translated will be automatically deployed within the application.

+## Donate
+You want to support us and donate?
+Thank you, you make it possible for us to keep this app free and make it easier to publish this app on the Apple App Store.

+Open Collective: [Chameleon Ultra GUI](https://opencollective.com/chameleon-ultra-gui).
+Quickshare link: https://chameleonultragui.dev/oc

 ## License